 Using the status bar

-The Dundas BI status bar appears at the bottom of the designer screens for dashboards and other items including data cubes and metric sets.
+The Dundas BI status bar appears at the bottom of most editors, and contains several features helpful for editing dashboards and other views.
 The status bar is also known as a 'taskbar'.

 2. Elements of the status bar

 The following figure illustrates the different parts of the Dundas BI status bar for a dashboard.

 The name of the item (e.g., dashboard) you're currently editing is displayed on the left side of the status bar.
 Double-click the name in the status bar in order to modify it.